thesolelane/solturio/replit.md

-# LogoGuard - Decentralized NFT Logo Protection Platform
+# Centurio - Decentralized NFT Logo Protection Platform

 ## Overview

-LogoGuard is a fully decentralized web application that enables users to protect their intellectual property by minting logos as NFTs on the Solana blockchain.
+Centurio is a fully decentralized web application that enables users to protect their intellectual property by minting logos as NFTs on the Solana blockchain.
 It provides immutable, timestamped proof of ownership for trademarks and brand assets, allowing users to upload logo files, store them on the ireg.cooperanth.sol image registry, and mint minimal on-chain NFT metadata.
 The platform aims to offer blockchain-verified proof of logo ownership for IP disputes and takedown requests on crypto platforms, complemented by IP education and gamified learning.

 ## User Preferences